OndrejMottl/APD_R-Ratepol_workshop/step_by_step_guide.md

   )
 ```

-We will now also obtain a gray shadow, which is indicating uncertainty
+We will now also obtain a grey shadow, which is indicating uncertainty

 ```r